FHFA raises concerns about eminent domain plan

-NEW YORK (Reuters) - The Federal Housing Finance Agency raised concerns on Wednesday about a private investor group’s controversial aim to seize and restructure poor-performing mortgages.
+NEW YORK, Aug 8 (Reuters) - The Federal Housing Finance Agency raised concerns on Wednesday about private investor group’s controversial aim to seize and restructure poor-performing mortgages.

 The agency, which oversees Fannie Mae and Freddie Mac, said it has “significant concerns” about the use of eminent domain to condemn and restructure mortgages.
 The federal housing regulator said it is concerned about the program’s constitutionality.